huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Read failed due to communication error on port /dev/tty.usbmodem575E0032081 for group_key ID_shoulder_pan_shoulder_lift_elbow_flex_wrist_flex_wrist_roll_gripper: [TxRxResult] There is no status packet!

 /!\ A configuration issue has been detected with your motors:
-If it's the first time that you use these motors, press enter to configure your motors... but before verify that all the cables are connected the proper way.
+If this is the first time you are using these motors, press enter to configure your motors... but before verify that all the cables are connected the proper way.
 If you find an issue, before making a modification, kill the python process, unplug the power cord to not damage the motors, rewire correctly, then plug the power again and relaunch the script.

 Motor indices detected: {9600: [1]}